Carobne : for tamburica orchestra

 Commission note: Commissioned by Julian Burnside.

-The composer cites the following influences on this work:
+The composer cites the following influences, styles, genres etc associated with this work:

 Be the first to share your thoughts, opinions and insights about this work.

 To post a comment please login.